Eelkhoorn/stm8ef-mu/README.md

 # STM8EF-MU

 ### Muforth plugin for STM8
 Muforth (https://github.com/nimblemachines/muforth) is a forth console running in a terminal.
 This great tool is designed to build an image of a microprocessor's memory that can be flashed to a target.
 The traditional (self hosted) forth approach of programming a micro is flashing the target's memory with a kernel that has an interpreter and a compiler.
 The target's processor is then used to compile the application.
-In Muforth the host computer is used to interpret words and compile new words (tethered approach).
+In muforth the host computer is used to interpret words and compile new words (tethered approach).
 This has the advantage that you no longer need the link fields and name fields in the target's memory.
 All this administration is performed on the host computer.
 Here are some of the benefits of this approach:
 + Very efficient use of flash memory: no interpreter or compiler words in the kernel, no name fields or link fields needed.
 + Debugging with gdb is now easier: gdb is no longer confused by the name and link fields.
 + No need to load temporary words like equates or additional compiling words in the target's RAM during compilation.
-All the equates and libraries can be loaded in Muforth and are available during compilation.
+All the equates and libraries can be loaded in muforth and are available during compilation.
 + No restriction in namelength of words that otherwise would consume flash space, so we can use descriptive names to increase the readability of the program.
 + Assembling and disassembling is easy: Michael Kohn's great assembler/disassembler (https://www.mikekohn.net/micro/naken_asm.php) is integrated.